stephyf/Wordpress-installation-using-AWSCLI-commands/readme.md

     }
 }
 ````

-​
-Tag That VPC with name "Zomato".
+`Tag That VPC with name "Zomato"`
-​

 ````
 [ec2-user@ip-172-31-44-84 ~]$  aws ec2 create-tags --resources vpc-024d0ce4d6547dcb6 --tags Key=Name,Value=Zomato --region us-east-2
-​
 ````

-​
-After creating VPC next, I am going to create 3 subnets.
+After creating VPC next, I am going to `create 3 subnets`.
 Two of them are public subnets and 1 of type private-subnet as we discussed above.
 And the 3 subnets will be created in the region us-east-2a, us-east-2b and us-east-2c respectively.
-​

 ````
 [ec2-user@ip-172-31-44-84 ~]$ aws ec2 create-subnet --vpc-id vpc-024d0ce4d6547dcb6 --cidr-block 172.16.0.0/18 --region us-east-2 --availability-zone us-east-2a
 {